ekaterinabeidel/JavaBrightBrains/README.md

 ## Description

 The Online Book Store backend provides functionality for both customers and administrators.
 Customers can browse the book catalog, add items to the cart, place orders, and track their status.
-Administrators can manage the book catalog, orders, generate reports, and manage users.
+Administrators can manage the book catalog, generate reports, and manage users.

 ### Database Diagram